siddhi-io/siddhi-io-hl7/docs/api/latest.md

 define stream hl7stream (MSH10 string, MSH3HD1 string);

 ```
-<p style="word-wrap: break-word">This receives the HL7 messages nd send the acknowledgement message to the client using the MLLP protocol and custom xml mapping. <br>&nbsp;</p>
+<p style="word-wrap: break-word">This receives the HL7 messages and sends the acknowledgement message to the client using the MLLP protocol and custom xml mapping. <br>&nbsp;</p>